stijn-dejongh/lovecraft_public_domain/raw_converts/qi.md

 along the sluggish river Zuro sate a young boy with sad eyes gazing into the waters to spy green budding branches washed down from the hills by the freshets.
 And the boy said to him:

-  &ldquo;Art thou not indeed he of whom the archons tell, who seekest a far city in a fair land?
+   "Art thou not indeed he of whom the archons tell, who seekest a far city in a fair land?
 I am Romnod, and born of the blood of Teloth, but am not old in the ways of the granite city, and yearn daily for the warm groves and the distant lands of beauty and song.
 Beyond the Karthian hills lieth Oonai, the city of lutes and dancing, which men whisper of and